CSharpAnalyzers/ExceptionalReSharper/Readme.txt

+How to use the source code:
+- The Exceptional.csproj needs a ReSharper msbuild target file which is available in the NuGet package.
+The NuGet package is stored in the Git repository.
+  This is why you need to restore the packages before you can build the project.
+- Just run RestorePackages.bat file

 How to debug the extension:
 IMPORTANT: Uninstall the "Exceptional" extension first
 1. Open the "Properties" of the "Exceptional" project in the solution